CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab4.md

-# Exercise 4: Creating a Mini Game with GitHub Copilot
+# Exercise 4: Creating a Mini Game using GitHub Copilot

 Duration : 30 minutes